creator64/planning/README.md

-A planningsapp made with python
+A planningsapp made with python and kivy